Network Route Changes Can Lead to Payday — or Peril

 This is called dynamic routing.
 As your data hops from router to router between you and the destination server, protocols judge the most efficient landing spots.
 Some protocols use an established “best route,” but adjust for outages by recalculating the next-best choice among alternative paths.
 Others identify all viable route destinations and send packets to every available router in the group.
 There are several dynamic routing protocols, but the idea is the same: The pathway for data adapts to unforeseen circumstances.

 This timeline graph shows a great example of route changes in action.
 The final destination (bottom timeline graph) stays continuous while our route shifts to different routers.
-When a specific router enters the scene, PingPlotter recognized the event up and starts plotting.
+When a specific router enters the scene, PingPlotter recognizes the event up and starts plotting.
 Once a router leaves the route, the graph turns red to indicate the lost connection.

 In many cases, dynamic route changes are innocuous — finding the best route is almost always better than stopping dead in your tracks.
 However, some route changes may be a symptom of larger network issues.
 In one case, known as route flapping, a router will fluctuate between ‘up’ and ‘down’ states, causing network lag or other routing issues.
 Other times, a route change may lead to a path with crappy routers.
 Tracking route changes can help diagnose when and where these problems occur.

-PingPlotter 5.5’s new route change alert function allows any of PingPlotter’s alert actions to trigger once a change in route occurs.
+PingPlotter’s route change alert function allows any of PingPlotter’s alert actions to trigger once a change in route occurs.
 These allow you record change and take action when the route shifts.

 Like the perfect heist, the first step in troubleshooting is recon.
 PingPlotter’s alert actions can generate a log file to help you evaluate the nature and frequency of the route changes.
 They can also add the new route to an existing target summary for closer inspection.
 Once you think you’ve identified the problem, alert actions let you put your plan in motion.
 You can set an email alert or play a custom sound to enable rapid response to a route change.